 “I loved the costumes.
-There are some smartass lines in there and I love writing smartass lines so I love the fact that’s a little bit of me in there, that they’re doing that,” Isabella said reacting to the trailer, which dropped last week.
+There are some smartass lines in there and I love writing smartass lines so I love the fact that’s a little bit of me in there, that they’re doing that,” Isabella told Player.One.
 “I love the tone of the show.
 I had read a script, which was I think was the second draft when the show was at Fox.
 I’m sure there will be some changes for the CW, but the Fox script was really edgy, and not fantasy edgy like Arrow.
 Real world edgy.
 Police brutality, driving while black, the gang.
 It really is real world edgy and the more of that they keep I think the more the TV show will work.”

 “I loved it [the trailer] more than I can adequately express,” Isabella reiterated during a panel discussion.
 “You have to understand, I’m not 100 percent in the loop.
 DC and the showrunners Salim and Mara Brock Akil have done their best to keep me in the loop, so I have known stuff before it hits online.
 For example, people kept talking about a Black Lightning pilot having been filmed.
 No. No pilot was filmed.
 They did a presentation piece, which was then cut into the trailer.
 And when I first heard that from DC, I thought it was a bad thing.
 And then they told me no, well, we sold Legends of Tomorrow with a picture of the cast and brief synopsis.”